Aerospace Dreams

 In the event, the Meteor came just too late and the early successes of the Hurri and Spit meant that a third option was not needed and it was canned.
 Changes planned for the production version at the time of cancellation included eight Browning .303 gun positions (three in each wing and two below the engine on either side of the air intake), further repositioned landing flaps and modified wing outer sections to address the Comet's appalling stall characteristcs.

-The model inspired a historical novel, as yet only half-written, and it was while researching the history of the Comet that I stumbled not only on K5084 but even on the MacRobertson Interceptor, discovering how astonishingly close to the truth I had come.
+This was the model that inspired my historical novel, as yet only half-written, and the character of Ben Tanner.
+It was while researching the history of the Comet that I stumbled not only on K5084 but even on the MacRobertson Interceptor, discovering how astonishingly close to the truth I had come.
 It went on to win its class and the Mushroom Models Trophy at the IPMS National Championships, 2021.

 De Havilland DH.99 Vampire